Hunter McGuire

 Hunter Holmes McGuire (October 11, 1835 – September 19, 1900) was an American soldier, physician, teacher, and orator.
 McGuire was a surgeon in the Confederate Army attached to Stonewall Jackson's command, and he continued serving with the Army of Northern Virginia after Jackson's death.
 He started several schools and hospitals which later became part of Virginia Commonwealth University in Richmond, Virginia.
 McGuire was later president of the American Medical Association.
-His statue sits prominently on the grounds of the Virginia State Capitol.
-Nearby, the McGuire Veterans Administration Medical Center was named in his honor until 2023 when the Veterans Administration changed the name to Richmond VA Medical Center.
+The McGuire Veterans Administration Medical Center was named in his honor until 2023 when the Veterans Administration changed the name to Richmond VA Medical Center.

 Biography

 Youth and education

 Hunter Holmes McGuire was both born and died in the family house at Braddock and Amherst Streets in Winchester, Virginia, built by his grandfather.
 He was born on October 11, 1835.
 His father, Hugh Holmes McGuire, was a prominent surgeon, and a pioneer in eye surgery.
 Hunter was one of seven children.
 He often accompanied his father, and studied medicine at the Winchester Medical College founded and run by his father, from which he graduated in 1855.
 His continuing medical education in Philadelphia at Jefferson Medical College was interrupted by the onset of the hostilities which led to the American Civil War.
 He taught briefly at Tulane University in New Orleans before joining the Confederate Army in 1861.